docker/docs/datacenter/ucp/3.0/guides/user/services/deploy-kubernetes-workload.md

 ---
 title: Deploy a workload to a Kubernetes cluster
-description: |
-  Use Docker Enterprise Edition to deploy Kubernetes workloads from yaml files.
+description: Use Docker Enterprise Edition to deploy Kubernetes workloads from yaml files.
 keywords: UCP, Docker EE, orchestration, Kubernetes, cluster
-redirect_from:
-- /ucp/
-ui_tabs:
-- version: ucp-3.0
-  orhigher: true
-cli_tabs:
-- version: kubectl
-next_steps:
-- path: /engine/install
-  title: Install Docker
-- path: /get-started/
-  title: Get Started with Docker
 ---

-{% if include.ui %}
 The Docker EE web UI enables deploying your Kubernetes YAML files.
 In most cases, no modifications are necessary to deploy on a cluster that's managed by Docker EE.